LauraO90/MadaGuide/README.md

 ### UX ###

+UX considerations and why

 ### Colour Scheme ###

+List of all used and why

 ## Features ##

 ### Navigation ###

+nav bar functionality and design

 ### Hero/landing image ###

+hero image purpose

 ### Reasons ###

+reasons content

 ### Footer ###

+footer functionality and design

+### Form ###

+TBD

 ## Tools and Tech Used ##